sara-nl/clouddocs/create-datablocks.markdown

 In order to let you VM know about the new datablock, you need to add it to your VM's `template` by [editing storage options](customize-vm-storage).

 1. On the UI, from the menu at the left pane select the *VMs* page under *Templates*.
-2. Click on your template and then click on the green *Update* button.
+2. Click on your template and then click on the blue *Update* button.
 3. Select the *Storage* tab from the menu bar.
 4. Click on the _+_ button under `Disk 0` (that will make a new _Disk 1_), and then choose the **output data** `image` you created as a second `image`.
 ![template_add_datablock](images/template_add_datablock.png)